History of Game of Thrones in Timeline

 In 2018, the first season was released in 4K HDR on Ultra HD Blu-ray.

-In April 2019, Bryan Cogman confirmed that his Game of Thrones prequel project would not be moving forward.
+In April 2019, Cogman confirmed that his Game of Thrones prequel project would not be moving forward in development.

 April 2019: Game of Thrones Studio Tour Announced

-In April 2019, following the series finale, HBO announced a new exhibition and tourist attraction titled Game of Thrones Studio Tour to be located at Linen Mill Studios outside Belfast.
+In April 2019, HBO announced the Game of Thrones Studio Tour, an exhibition and tourist attraction located at Linen Mill Studios outside Belfast.

 April 16, 2019: Game of Thrones: Season Eight Ratings

-May 2019: Update on Game of Thrones Prequel Script Stage
+May 2019: Martin updates on Game of Thrones prequel projects

-On May 19, 2019, Game of Thrones concluded its run on HBO after eight seasons, with a total of 73 episodes.
+On May 19, 2019, Game of Thrones concluded its eight-season run on HBO, totaling 73 episodes.

-In September 2019, Deadline Hollywood reported that a second prequel from Martin and Ryan Condal that "tracks the beginning of the end for House Targaryen" was close to receiving a pilot order from HBO.
+In September 2019, it was reported that a second prequel from Martin and Ryan Condal that "tracks the beginning of the end for House Targaryen" was close to receiving a pilot order from HBO.

 In October 2019, it was announced that HBO had decided not to move forward with the Game of Thrones prequel series pilot.

-December 3, 2019: Final Season DVD and Blu-ray Release
+December 3, 2019: DVD and Blu-ray Release of Final Season

-On December 3, 2019, the final season was released on DVD and Blu-ray.
-Also, a box set containing all eight seasons, including a cast reunion hosted by Conan O'Brien, was released on DVD and Blu-ray.
+On December 3, 2019, the final season was released on DVD and Blu-ray, including behind-the-scenes footage and cast commentary.
+A box set containing all eight seasons, including a cast reunion hosted by Conan O'Brien, was also released on DVD and Blu-ray on the same date.

 2019: Most Pirated Television Series

-According to the file-sharing news website TorrentFreak, Game of Thrones was the most pirated television series until 2019 (except 2018).
+According to TorrentFreak, Game of Thrones was the most pirated television series from 2012 to 2019 (except 2018, when no new episodes were broadcast).

 2019: Outstanding Drama Series Emmy Award